-Hawaii officially became the 50th state in the American Union on August 21, 1959.
-The State of Hawaii home page has more information on the history of Hawaii.
+Hawaiʻi officially became the 50th state in the American Union on August 21, 1959.
+The State of Hawaiʻi home page has more information on the history of Hawaiʻi.

-Learn about Hawaii's weather: Temperature and Climate Zones, its Rainfall and Storms, Water and Surf Conditions and Hawaii's Mountains and Volcanos.
+Learn about Hawaiʻi's weather: Temperature and Climate Zones, its Rainfall and Storms, Water and Surf Conditions and Hawaiʻi's Mountains and Volcanos.

-Hawaii is the most isolated population center on the face of the earth.
-Hawaii is 2,390 miles from California, 3,850 miles from Japan, 4,900 miles from China and 5,280 miles from the Philippines.
+Hawaiʻi is the most isolated population center on the face of the earth.
+Hawaiʻi is 2,390 miles from California, 3,850 miles from Japan, 4,900 miles from China and 5,280 miles from the Philippines.

-HVCB recognizes the use of diacritical markings of the (modern) Hawaiian language including the `okina [`] or glottal stop and the kahakō [ō] or macron (e.g., in place names of Hawai`i such as Lāna`i).
-However, you may notice these diacritical markings have been omitted throughout the website to ensure the best online experience for our visitors.
-HVCB recognizes the importance of using these markings to preserve the language and culture of Hawaii and respectfully uses them in all communications beyond the online platform.
+We recognize the use of linguistic markings of the (modern) Hawaiian language including the ʻokina [‘] or glottal stop and the kahakō [ō] or macron (e.g., in place names of Hawaiʻi such as Lānaʻi).
+We acknowledge that individual businesses listed on this site may not use the ʻokina or kahakō, but we recognize the importance of using these markings to preserve the indigenous language and culture of Hawaiʻi and use them in all other forms of communications.